Fortunatetech/Vehicle-Brand-Prediction-Deep-Learning-Project-with-Deployment/README.md

 2. Train the model:

-   - Modify the `config.py` file to set the appropriate parameters such as batch size, number of epochs, and dataset paths.
+   - Modify the `Transfer Learning Resnet 50.ipynb` file to set the appropriate parameters such as batch size, number of epochs, and dataset paths.

    - Run the training script: